gizzmojr/AssetManagement/README.md

 ## Synopsis

-A light weight client for asset (IT) management.
+A light weight all web client for asset (IT) management.
+Simple server side nodejs doing CRUD to SQL.

 ## Motivation